isralduke/thatbook/23-isaiah.md

 > <a name="28:6">28:6</a> He will give discernment to the one who makes judicial decisions,
 > and strength to those who defend the city from attackers.
 > <a name="28:7">28:7</a> Even these men stagger because of wine,
-> they stumble around because of beer—
+> they stumble around because of beer —
 > priests and prophets stagger because of beer,
 > they are confused because of wine,
 > they stumble around because of beer;